-3. Follow-up - The BSO will follow up with the individual exposed and his/her supervisor to review the accident/incident report.
-During this follow-up, the root cause(s) of the exposure will be identified, and preventative measures put in place to minimize the likelihood of reoccurrence.
+3. Follow-up - The BSO will follow up with the individual exposed and his/her supervisor to review the incident.
+During this follow-up, a root cause of the exposure will be identified and preventative measures put in place to minimize the likelihood of reoccurrence.